 Contributors: Luis Roberto Barroso, Paola Bergallo, Rebecca J. Cook, Bernard M. Dickens, Joanna N. Erdman, Lisa M. Kelly, Adriana Lamačková, Julieta Lemaitre, Alejandro Madrazo, Charles G. Ngwena, Rachel Rebouché, Ruth Rubio-Marín, Sally Sheldon, Reva B. Siegel, Verónica Undurraga, Melissa Upreti.

-Rebecca J. Cook is Professor of Law Emerita and codirector of the International Reproductive and Sexual Health Law Program at University of Toronto.
-She is editor of Human Rights of Women: National and International Perspectives, and coauthor of Gender Stereotyping: Transnational Legal Perspectives, both available from the University of Pennsylvania Press.
+Rebecca J. Cook is Professor of Law Emerita and codirector of the International Reproductive and Sexual Health Law Program at the University of Toronto.
+She is editor of Human Rights of Women: National and International Perspectives and coauthor of Gender Stereotyping: Transnational Legal Perspectives, both available from the University of Pennsylvania Press.

 Joanna N. Erdman is Assistant Professor and MacBain Chair in Health Law and Policy in the Schulich School of Law at Dalhousie University.

-Bernard M. Dickens is Professor of Law Emeritus and codirector of the International Reproductive and Sexual Health Law Program at University of Toronto.
+Bernard M. Dickens is Professor of Law Emeritus and codirector of the International Reproductive and Sexual Health Law Program at the University of Toronto.
 He is coauthor of Reproductive Health and Human Rights: Integrating Medicine, Ethics, and Law and Reproductive Health: Case Studies with Ethical Commentary.